LakeinLove/Mage-The-Awakening/Lexicon/Combat/Combat.md

 - Combat
 ---

-_Mages aren’t necessarily violent by nature, but the Fallen World is a dangerous place; mages often come into conflict with rival mages, other supernatural beings, or Sleepers in the way of their Obsessions._
+_Mages aren’t necessarily violent by nature, but the Fallen World is a dangerous place; mages often come into conflict with rival mages, other supernatural beings, or Sleepers in the way of their [[Obsessions]]._

 ---